Is a Colorado Beneficiary Deed Right for You?

 While there may be beneficiary deed forms available, preparing any kind of deed requires precision and can have serious consequences.
 That’s why it’s a good idea to use an attorney to help you with the process.

-If you need help, please reach out to our firm, the Law Office of Brady, McFarland & Lord, LLC, today by calling our office or or email us.
+If you need help, please reach out to our firm, the Law Office of Colorado Estate Planning Law Center, today by calling our office or or email us.
 We are ready to help with your Colorado estate and business planning needs.

 General Assembly of the State of Colorado, Chapter 217, “Probate, Trusts, and Fiduciaries“, accessed on June 8, 2019